DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Jeanne, how is your wound?
 This morning, you mentioned it was still in pain."

 "It is all right.
-At morning I've been worried since the pain remained, but right now I was walking in forest just fine."
+At morning I've been worried since the pain remained, but today I was able to walk in the forest just fine."

 The knight, who was pretending to be a man, placed her hand on armour.
 Armour, that covered Jeanne's body, was solid metal, but despite that she was left  with terrible acute cutting wound, which was going from her back to side.